-Develop, test, and evaluate a means of detecting person-borne improvised explosive devices (PBIEDs), leveraging machine-learning algorithm(s) to understand emerging patterns and trends in an urban environment from full motion video (FMV).
+Develop, test, and evaluate a means of detecting person-borne improvised explosive devices (PBIEDs), leveraging machine-learning algorithm(s) to understand emerging patterns and trends in an urban environment from overhead full motion video (FMV) via unmanned aerial surveillance.
 The capability shall include both a means for detecting physical characteristics of individuals that are indicative of carrying or transporting IEDs, and a means of detecting indicators from crowd dynamics and atmospherics to the potential presence of an IED in an urban environment.
-The capability shall harness commercial-off-the-shelf machine-learning algorithm(s) to enable the processing and analysis of user-specified or live FMV, and shall be transferable either to mobile devices "at-the-edge" or to an unmanned aerial vehicle payload.
+The capability shall harness commercial-off-the-shelf machine-learning algorithm(s) to enable the processing and analysis of user-specified or live FMV.
+Computing tasks shall be performed "at-the-edge" either on mobile devices receiving streamed FMV from a UAV-mounted sensor, or computing can be performed on a processor that is a part of the UAV payload.
+The vendor must procure all necessary training data for the algorithms.
 The implemented solution shall have the following capabilities:

-- When a tactical level unit (e.g., team, platoon or squad) is operating in urban terrain and is surrounded by the indigenous population, particularly in a crowded setting, they should receive real-time warnings on the potential presence of PBIEDs:

-- In their immediate proximity;

-- Being carried and/or concealed by person(s) that are attempting to approach them; and

-- Being concealed within the crowd.

-- PBIED threats shall be identified using machine-learning algorithms that leverage:

-- Known characteristics of IEDs;

-- Crowd dynamics;

-- Body measurements of individuals; and

-- Analytics of individual behavior.
+- When a tactical level unit (e.g., team, platoon, squad, special agent) is operating in crowded urban terrain and is surrounded by the indigenous population, they should receive real-time warnings via mobile device on the potential presence of PBIEDs: - o In their immediate proximity; - o Being carried and/or concealed by person(s) that are attempting to approach them; and - o Being concealed within the crowd. - PBIED threats shall be identified using machine-learning algorithms that leverage: - Known characteristics of IEDs; - o Crowd dynamics; - o Body measurements of individuals; and - o Analytics of individual behavior. - The delivered capability must be able to cope with false positives, discriminating between individuals who stand out in a crowd for a variety of innocent reasons and real threats. - The delivered capability should take into consideration a variety of environments where culture may alter crowd dynamics, changing the indicators of a potential threat.
+For example: - o A Boston Marathon style bombing might be characterized by a crowd that is unaware of an individual's desire to do harm; - A protest crowd in Eastern Jerusalem may be aware that an individual is carrying a PBIED and is attempting to aid his movement or to distance itself from the blast.